chua-n/chua-n.github.io/JavaWeb/Spring/IoC-下.md

 Note：

-- Note that the regular `org.springframework.context.Lifecycle` interface is a plain contract for explicit start and stop notifications and does not imply auto-startup at context refresh time.
+- The regular `org.springframework.context.Lifecycle` interface is a plain contract for explicit start and stop notifications and does not imply auto-startup at context refresh time.
 For fine-grained control over auto-startup of a specific bean (including startup phases), consider implementing `org.springframework.context.SmartLifecycle` instead.
 - Also, please note that stop notifications are not guaranteed to come before destruction.
 On regular shutdown, all `Lifecycle` beans first receive a stop notification before the general destruction callbacks are being propagated.
 However, on hot refresh during a context’s lifetime or on stopped refresh attempts, only destroy methods are called.

 ##### 相互依赖的Bean